The Hidden Benefits of DEI Strategy: Diversity, Equity, and Inclusion that Deliver Bottom-Line Growth

 This is a clear example of a structure that offers business benefits along with professional development and engagement opportunities through skill-building around leadership, budget responsibility, event planning, and executive engagement.

-Mid-Career — Diverse leadership development
+Mid-Career Strategy — Diverse leadership development

-Build your leadership bench strength and form your organization’s diverse executive team of the future using this strategy for talent development: First, through a nomination process, your senior leaders identify high-potential, mid-level, diverse leaders throughout the business.
+Build your leadership bench strength and form your organization’s diverse executive team of the future using this DEI strategy for talent development: First, through a nomination process, your senior leaders identify high-potential, mid-level, diverse leaders throughout the business.
 This will bring out the best and the brightest talent from all different areas of the business (Operations, HR/People Ops, Finance, Marketing, IT, etc.) and the full spectrum of diverse backgrounds (think broadly – women, people of color, LGBTQ+, people with disabilities, veterans, etc.).

 Many organizations offer emerging leaders development programs to build their leadership bench strength, but consider a spin on the traditional model.
 Implement a program that brings together these diverse, mid-level leaders for a shared learning experience that leverages their diversity of thought and background.
 Offer a blend of leadership, professional, and skills development, along with challenging projects and problem-solving to stretch their capabilities.
 Together, they can act like a think tank to analyze and solve challenging problems the organization faces.
 It’s a win-win-win scenario: the talent grows their leadership and business skills, the organization grows its diverse leadership pipeline, and enterprise problems are solved.